Cookie Consent by Free Privacy Policy Generator Martyns Law and Severe Bleed Training Courses | First Aid For All — First Aid For All

 Duration: 1 or 2 day | Location: Public venues

-All our 1 day Emergency First Aid at Work and and 2 day Paediatric First Aid courses now cover the essential skills for severe bleeding management and tourniquet use.
+All our 1 day Emergency First Aid at Work and 2 day Paediatric First Aid courses now cover the essential skills for severe bleeding management and tourniquet use.

 Option 5: First Aid at Work with Severe Bleed Control & Tourniquet